Aka-sky/TheStore/README.md

 Seniors can post ads for products which they have used in previous semester.
 Basically a user can sell as well as buy products here.
 This portal connects freshers with their seniors who are interested in selling their used study material.

-## Technologies
+## Frameworks
+- HTML 5
+- CSS 3
-- HTML 5, CSS 3, Bootstrap 4
+- Bootstrap 4
 - EJS
 - Express
 - NodeJS